froggyos/froggyos.github.io/versions/1.17/README.md

     * when a file is cloned, this property will be set to `false`.

 ### pulse
+Use the flag `-s` to display stacks.
 The `pulse` command outputs system diagnostics information.
 It has 5 main sections:
 1. System Information
     * uptime
     * version